 What is the collaborative working on right now?

-After the transportation project, the committee shifted its focus to housing, another critical issue identified in the community needs assessments.
+After the transportation project, the collaborative shifted its focus to housing, another critical issue identified in the community needs assessments.
 We decided to collaborate with the Washtenaw Housing Alliance on a shared housing program, which aims to address the housing needs of seniors by matching them with others who have space to share.
 This approach not only provides affordable housing options but also helps combat social isolation by creating supportive living arrangements.

 One of the first steps we took was helping the Washtenaw Housing Alliance with their case statement and other preparatory work for the program.
 This included defining the program’s goals, identifying the resources needed, and thinking through the logistics of matching seniors with housing.
 We also assisted with a supply-seeking survey to identify potential homeowners who might be willing to participate in the program.
 So far, the response has been positive, with about 80 responses in the first month, which is encouraging.